API Conformance Scan

 All available scan configurations for an API are listed on the Conformance Scan page.
 How many scan configurations a single API can have depends on the version of the scan you want:

 - For Scan v1, you can have one scan configuration for running Conformance Scan on 42Crunch Platform and another for running it on premises.
 You can update these configurations as needed, but you cannot create more scan configurations.
+Because the underlying scan configuration is the same, both Scan v1 configurations are shown together on the UI.

 Scan v1 configurations do not state what percentage of the API operations in the API they cover, or the estimated number of tests that could be run with them.
 This information is provided only for Scan v2 configurations.